CaDoodleWebsite/cadoodlecad.github.io/README.md

 - Navigate to the tutorial directory: `cd ~/Documents/GitHub/cadoodlecad.github.io/docs/docs/tutorial`
 - Create a Markdown file with the extension `nano <Name of Tutorial File>.md`
-- Add tutorial content to the file and save
+- Add tutorial content to the file
-- Commit changes
+- Save file, commit and push changes

 ## Show Markdown File in Documentation